Beech Nut Baby Food Lawsuit: What You Need to Know?

 Beech Nut’s Response

-The company’s official statement on the issue is that they are aware of the suit but lack any scientific evidence to support the claims.
+The company’s official statement on the issue is that it knows about the suit but lacks any scientific evidence to support its claims.

 They state, “Throughout its history, Beech-Nut has adhered to all applicable laws regarding quality and safety.
-The company is committed to food safety, transparency in labelling, and ethically conducting business.”
+The company is committed to food safety, transparency in labeling, and ethically conducting business.”

 Did Beech-Nut violate any laws?